dispatchrun/coroutine/README.md

 Another useful property of coroutines is that, just like functions, they can be composed.
-A parent coroutine can create more coroutines for which it can drive execution in a sub context of the program, and yield values to its caller that applied computations from the values received from the sub-routines.
+A parent coroutine can create more coroutines for which it can drive execution in a subcontext of the program, and yield values to its caller that applied computations from the values received from the sub-routines.

 ## Durable Coroutines